 In 1984 Willamette Valley was recognized as an official American Viticultural Area (AVA).
 The Willamette Valley region was declared "Region of the Year" by Wine Enthusiast magazine in 2016.

-The largest and most iconic local winery is King Estate, known for its award-wining wines and sustainable farming.
-Enthroned on a vineyard covered hill, this European-inspired facility offers a world-class wine country experience complete with sweeping picturesque views, an elegant tasting room, a top-notch on-site restaurant, and exquisite events.
-From their solar-panels to their raptor program, King Estate serves as a leader for organic wine production.
+The largest and most iconic local winery is King Estate, known for its award-winning wines and sustainable farming.
+Enthroned on a vineyard-covered hill, this European-inspired facility offers a world-class wine country experience complete with sweeping picturesque views, an elegant tasting room, a top-notch on-site restaurant, and exquisite events.
+From their solar panels to their raptor program, King Estate serves as a leader for organic wine production.